Miss Universe 1968

-Miss Universe 1968 was the 17th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, the United States, on 13 July 1968.
+Miss Universe 1968 was the 17th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, on 13 July 1968.

 At the conclusion of the event, Sylvia Hitchcock of the United States crowned Martha Vasconcellos of Brazil as Miss Universe 1968.
 It is the second victory of Brazil in the history of the pageant.

 Contestants from sixty-five countries and territories competed in this edition.
 The pageant was hosted by Bob Barker, while June Lockhart provided commentary throughout the competition.

 Background

 Selection of participants

 Contestants from sixty-five countries and territories were selected to compete in the pageant.
 Two candidates were appointed to represent their country to replace the original dethroned winner.

 Replacements

 Miss Australia 1968, Helen Newton, withdrew after her sponsor decided not to participate in the competition.
 As a result, the rights to choose the Australian candidate for Miss Universe went to the Queen of Quests competition, which was won by Lauren Jones.

 Elizabeth Cadren, second runner-up of Miss France 1968, was appointed as the French candidate for Miss Universe after Miss France 1968, Christiane Lillio, decided that she will not compete in any international competition.